Skip to content

 jt.dump

 Declaration.
-Walks the canonical schema graph for the given schemaId, applies any registered Transform encoder at each node, filters the result according to options, and returns a wire-form JS value (unknown).
+Walks the canonical schema graph for the given schemaId, applies any registered Transform encoder at each node, filters the result according to options, and returns the brand-free wire InputType (LooseInputType<…>) — the wire-form JS value, never unknown.
 The input value is not mutated.

 Options